 - Transfer of research into design guidance (rules) for codes of practice

-- Experimental dynamic analysis of civil engineering structures
+- Experimental dynamic analysis of civil engineering structure

 - Computational form-finding, patterning, and load analysis of fabric structures